Thematic Peer-reviewed Annual

-The editors of the Proceedings of the Art Readings – Old Art Module intend to submit the volumes to the ERIH PLUS, SCOPUS and Web of Science (WoS), and therefore must ensure that the collections as a whole, as well as all individual chapters, meet the rigorous criteria expected of the annual thematic peer-reviewed editions that are included in these databases.
+The editors of the Art Readings – Old Art Module intend to submit the volumes to the SCOPUS and Web of Science (WoS), and therefore must ensure that the collections as a whole, as well as all individual chapters, meet the rigorous criteria expected of the annual thematic peer-reviewed editions that are included in these databases.

 The first stage of assessment has already taken place whereby the International Organizing Committee and the Advisory Board of the International Conference Art Readings – Old Art Module started in 2015 to select only the proposals, which met the strict requirements of subject coverage and scholarly attainment.
 At this stage, we need to ensure that the papers that were submitted for publication in the conference volume fully comply with the style guidelines, and are also formatted in a way that allows a smooth and prompt reviewing process.

-Each paper should therefore be submitted to the editors in 2 versions:
+Each paper should therefore be submitted to the editors in 2 (two) versions:

 The first version should contain full details of the author, and it should be formatted according to the instructions listed below (please, see below: FORMAT OF FINAL VERSION);